 Through transfer of membership from another WELS/ELS church; by profession of faith for confessional Lutherans not in our fellowship or WELS Lutherans returning to the faith (a few meetings with the pastor); or by a Bible information class (“Set Free”) for those who are not familiar with our faith and practice.
 Youth confirmation is also available for middle school children who attend and wish to become communicant members.

-Contact Pastor Trapp and he will help you process the transfer of membership.
+Contact Pastor Bilitz and he will help you process the transfer of membership.

 Most LCMS members find themselves in agreement with us after a few meetings with our campus pastor.
 LCMS members are encouraged to read "This We Believe—A Statement of Belief of the Wisconsin Evangelical Lutheran Synod", which summarizes the main teachings of the WELS.